atstp/wasabi/README.md

 &mdash; did you think you'd ever read that sentence?

 Documenting with ascii-art is a quick-fix :wrench: for the developer and _not awesome&trade;_ for the user.
-Using pictures is a marginally better for the user, with the side-effect of temporarily turning your dev environment into :finnadie: MS Paint.
+Using pictures is marginally better, with the side-effect of temporarily turning your dev environment into
+:finnadie: MS Paint.

 wasabi gets you best of both: